 Open-source code and tutorials

 I got started with machine learning by trying open-source algorithms.
 It's common to visit the GitHub repository corresponding to a paper and give it a try.
 Two examples are Pix2Pix (2016) and EfficientDet (2020).
-You try to use their code as is, then try to use a custom dataset for training and see how the model performs for your needs.
+You can try using their code as is, then attempt to use a custom dataset for training and see how the model performs for your specific needs.

 TensorFlow re-writes many of these models and makes easy-to-follow tutorials.